drealecs/time-benchmark/README.md

 ``` php
 $stopwatch->start();
 ```
-When a stopwatch is started it can be stoped with
+When a stopwatch is started, it can be stopped with
 ``` php
 $stopwatch->stop();
 ```
-While capturing time, `microtime(false)` is used in order to not loose decimals due to float php precision limit.
+While capturing time, `hrtime()` is used for the best efficiency.
+On 32-bit runtimes there might be some decimal losses due to float php precision limit but only on microsecond decimals level.
 The methods `start()` and `stop()` are fast and the calculation of the difference is done when calling the methods:
 ``` php
 $seconds = $stopwatch->getElapsedSeconds();